Podcast Copyright Rules Checker: Which Music Rights You Need in 60 Seconds

 The Podcast Music Rights Needed Wizard turns a messy rights puzzle into a short, guided interview.
 It focuses on how you actually use music in your show, not on abstract legal theory.
 You move through simple questions in everyday language and see how each answer shapes the rights you might need.

 Next, you describe how the music behaves inside your workflow.
 You say how much you plan to edit it, from no edits to simple trims or deeper remixes.
-You confirm whether the audio stays inside the podcast feed or also travels into social posts and video, and you set the territory and duration, from a one-off campaign to long-term use with or without exclusivity goals.
+You confirm if the audio stays inside the podcast feed or also travels into social posts and video, and you set the territory and duration, from a one-off campaign to long-term use with or without exclusivity goals.

-Once you fill in those details, the Wizard pulls from a base rights profile for that type of source and shows whether you usually need separate permissions for the master and the composition, and who controls each layer.
+Once you fill in those details, the Wizard pulls from a base rights profile for that type of source and shows if you usually need separate permissions for the master and the composition, and who controls each layer.
 It then adjusts that picture for your use case and editing plans, and turns everything into a clear scope summary with media, term, territory, editing rights, and exclusivity.

 As a final step, it flags common problems such as impossible exclusivity in stock libraries, missing social or ad rights, and uncertain public domain or Creative Commons history, so you end with a practical checklist you can use before you contact rights holders, sign a license, or lock your final mix.